OpenRefine/OpenRefine/docs/docs/manual/cellediting.md

 The order in which these methods are presented in the interface and on this page is the order we recommend - starting with the most strict rules and moving to the most lax, which require more human supervision to apply correctly.

-The clustering pop-up window offers you a variety of clustering methods; 6 different key collision clustering methods and 2 nearest neighbour clustering methods.
+The clustering pop-up window offers you two categories of clustering methods: 6 different key collision clustering methods and 2 nearest neighbour clustering methods.

 #### Key collision {#key-collision}